oddbird/css-sandbox/src/rwd/compare/switch-query.md

   parent: rwd
 ---

-I think **both of these are worth pusuing**, because they come with a number of important trade-offs:
+I think **both of these are worth pursuing**, because they come with a number of important trade-offs:

 ### Ability to Implement

-The `@container` syntax is surrently blocked by a dependence on [single axis containment](/rwd/query/contain/), which might be difficult or even impossible.
+The `@container` syntax is currently blocked by a dependence on [single axis containment](/rwd/query/contain/), but there is a prototype underway.

 The `switch()` syntax already has working prototypes.

-### Power vs Performance
+### Summary

-The switch proposal avoids containment by providing a very limited set of features that will resolve after the browser-engine has completed the layout pass:
+The switch proposal avoids containment by providing a limited set of features that will resolve after the browser-engine has completed the layout pass.
+That allows more flexibility for querying
+"available space" in a more abstract way -- but only on certain properties.

+Currently that's handled inline, one property at a time -- but more work could be done to explore a block syntax that works within the limitations:

 - only query `available-inline-size` of the element itself
-- apply that query to one property at a time
 - only apply to properties that have no impact on size
-- without any use of `calc()` or other math functions.

-On the plus side,
-that will be:

-- Much easier to implement
-- Much more performant

-By depending on containment,
-the `@container` proposal
+The `@container` proposal
+requires authors to define explicit "containers" that are no longer able to size based on intrinsic values -- but provide a stable context for resolving queries.
-would allow us to:
+That would allow us to:

 - query the context, not just the element
   (this is useful for adjusting the parts of a larger component)
 - adjust any properties inside that context

+There are tradeoffs to either approach, and they could work well in unison.

 ### The Query Target

 Container queries require an element that will be adjusted, and a context that will be queried.
+The query target is always an element that is extrinsically sized.

-The `switch()` proposal allows you to (only)
+The `switch()` proposal allows you to adjust properties of an element based on _its own dimensions_.
-_adjust the element that is being queried_.
 The target of a switch query is the element itself.

-My version of the `@container` proposal would query _the nearest contained ancestor_ of any element that will be adjusted.
-The target of the query is always a separate container that the adjusted element is inside.

-David Baron's proposal aims to allow querying-and-adjusting a single element, but it would require switch-like limitations in order to work.

 ### Block vs Property Conditions

-You can tihnk of them a bit like inline & block conditional statements in other languages.
+You can think of them a bit like inline & block conditional statements in other languages.
 Sass, for example, has both: